 - Think about whether you are truly interested in scholarship and the life of an academic, or whether you seek to move out of another position you find uninspiring.
 Law teaching is not an escape from long hours in practice.
-There are many demands on the time of law professors – scholarship, administrative duties, answering student questions, faculty meetings, workshops, lectures, law school events, writing exams and (everyone’s favorite!) grading.
+There are many demands on the time of law professors – scholarship, administrative duties, answering student questions, faculty meetings, workshops, lectures, law school events, and (everyone’s favorite!) grading.
 A new faculty member often spends five to ten hours preparing for every hour spent teaching, and high quality scholarship takes a substantial amount of time.
 In addition, professors spend time during the summer months working on scholarship.
 You will gain greater control over your schedule and the content of your work, but your overall work hours will not necessarily be reduced.

 - The market for law teaching is highly competitive.
 You will need to perform at a high level during law school and produce one or more (usually more) pieces of quality legal scholarship prior to entering the market.
 You will need academic mentors who can support you.
 And, even for those candidates with strong credentials, there is no guarantee that you will receive offers from schools ranked highly or near your preferred city or region.